 The scrotum is the loose pouch-like sac of skin that hangs behind the penis.
 It contains the testicles (also called testes), as well as many nerves and blood vessels.
 The scrotum has a protective function and acts as a climate control system for the testes.
 For normal sperm development, the testes must be at a temperature slightly cooler than the body temperature.
 Special muscles in the wall of the scrotum allow it to contract and relax, moving the testicles closer to the body for warmth and protection or farther away from the body to cool the temperature.

 The testes are oval organs about the size of large olives that lie in the scrotum, secured at either end by a structure called the spermatic cord.
 Most men have two testes.
 The testes are responsible for making testosterone, the primary male sex hormone, and for generating sperm.
 Within the testes are coiled masses of tubes called seminiferous tubules.
 These tubules are responsible for producing sperm cells through a process called spermatogenesis.

 The epididymis is a long, coiled tube that rests on the backside of each testicle.
 It functions in the transport and storage of the sperm cells that are produced in the testes.
 It also is the job of the epididymis to bring the sperm to maturity, since the sperm that emerges from the testes are immature and incapable of fertilization.
 During sexual arousal, contractions force the sperm into the vas deferens.

 What are the internal reproductive organs?

-The internal organs of the male reproductive system, also called accessory organs, include the following:
+The internal organs of the male reproductive system also called accessory organs, including the following: